INCATools/figtools/README.md

 # figtools

-Scala toolkit for analyzing figshare figures
+Scala toolkit for analyzing [FigShare](https://figshare.com/) figures.

+`figtools` allows you to programmatically download, search, list, and analyze publication figure images from the `FigShare` database.
+The `analyze` feature uses image processing techniques to separate publication figures into separate subpanels, and attempts to assign the correct caption label from the figure description text to each subpanel.

 ## Installation Instructions